 |Current river flow conditions on the Coosawattee River near Pine Chapel, Georgia can be viewed at the following USGS Web site: http://waterdata.usgs.gov/usa/nwis/uv?02383500 . |

 The water release schedule at Carters Dam can be obtained from the COE - Carters Project office at: ph.
 (706) 334-2248.

 Lake sturgeon, once resident to the Coosa River system, were eliminated from the river in the 1960s.
 With improving water conditions, stocking efforts were started as a means of re-establishing this large, native fish species.
-Since 2002, more than 130,000 lake sturgeon fingerlings have been released into the Coosa River basin to include the Coosawattee River.
+Since 2002, nearly 200,000 lake sturgeon fingerlings have been released into the greater Coosa River basin to include the Coosawattee River.
 If accidentally caught, anglers should release sturgeon immediately so that a spawning stock can be created.
 For deep-hooked fish, cut the line close to the hook to increase survival chances after release.
-To aid in this long-term restoration process, please contact the Wildlife Resources Division Calhoun Fisheries office at (706) 624-1161 if you catch or see a sturgeon.
+To aid in this long-term restoration process, please contact the Wildlife Resources Division Calhoun Fisheries office at (706) 295-6102 if you catch or see a sturgeon.